TenderMetric Intelligence Team · Last Reviewed: May 2026 · Sources: TED Europa · EU Publications Office

 Energy Performance of Buildings Directive and Green Building

-The revised Energy Performance of Buildings Directive (EPBD, 2024/1275/EU), adopted in May 2024, sets ambitious requirements for public buildings.
-Member states must ensure that all new public buildings are zero-emission buildings from 2028.
-Existing public buildings must reach at least Energy Performance Certificate (EPC) class E by 2027 and class D by 2030.
-These requirements are already driving renovation procurement: deep energy renovation contracts for public building stock — insulation, window replacement, HVAC upgrades, heat pump installation, solar PV — are among the fastest-growing construction tender categories in 2026.
+The revised Energy Performance of Buildings Directive (EPBD, 2024/1275/EU), adopted in May 2024, sets legally binding requirements for public buildings with hard dates.
+All new public buildings must be zero-emission buildings from 2028.
+Existing public buildings must reach at least Energy Performance Certificate (EPC) class E by 2027 and class D by 2030 — with full zero-emission status required for all existing public buildings by 2035 under the most ambitious member state trajectories.
+The European Commission estimates these requirements will drive over €50 billion in public building renovation procurement across EU27 between 2024 and 2030.
+Deep energy renovation contracts — insulation, window replacement, HVAC upgrades, heat pump installation, solar PV — are among the fastest-growing construction tender categories in 2026, and the pipeline is structurally guaranteed by regulatory obligation rather than discretionary budgets.

 The new Construction Products Regulation (CPR) revision is advancing through the EU legislative process and will replace the current CPR (305/2011/EU).
 The revised CPR introduces sustainability declarations covering the environmental impact of construction products — including carbon footprint across the full life cycle — and digital product passports for construction materials.
 Procurement authorities are beginning to reference environmental product declarations (EPDs) and whole-life carbon calculations in tender specifications for major works, particularly for structural materials (concrete, steel, timber).